tathagata-raha/cats-are-love/README.md

-# Cats are Love! 🐱
+# Cats are Love! 🐱💖

 Hello hooman!
 Welcome to my super-furry corner of the internet, the official submission for the **Streamlit Connections Hackathon**!

-"Cats are Love!" is a cute web application built with purr-thon and Streamlit.
-It uses the [Cats-as-a-Service(CATAAS) API](https://cataas.com/) to fetch adorable cat pictures based on the tags or even random cat images.
+"Cats are Love!" is a cute web application built with lots of purr-thon (Python) love and some magical Streamlit dust.
+It uses the [Cats-as-a-Service(CATAAS) API](https://cataas.com/) to fetch purrfect catto pictures based on the tags or even random cat images.
 Wait, there's more!
 It can make the cat image say anything you want.
-Yes, we cats can talk here!
+Yes, we cats can tawk here!

 ## Table of Contents
 1. [Installation](#installation)